 Completing the authorization on page 2 of Form 706 will authorize one attorney, accountant, or enrolled agent to represent the estate and receive confidential tax information, but will not authorize the representative to enter into closing agreements for the estate.

 Note.
 If you wish to represent the estate, you must complete and sign the authorization.

-If you wish to authorize persons other than attorneys, accountants, and enrolled agents, or if you wish to authorize more than one person, to receive confidential information or represent the estate, you must complete and attach Form 2848, Power of Attorney and Declaration of Representative.
+If you wish to authorize persons other than attorneys, accountants, and enrolled agents, or if you wish to authorize more than one person to receive confidential information or represent the estate, you must complete and attach Form 2848.
 You must also complete and attach Form 2848 if you wish to authorize someone to enter into closing agreements for the estate.
 Filing a completed Form 2848 with this return may expedite processing of the Form 706.

-If you wish only to authorize someone to inspect and/or receive confidential tax information (but not to represent you before the IRS), complete and file Form 8821, Tax Information Authorization.
+If you wish only to authorize someone to inspect and/or receive confidential tax information (but not to represent you before the IRS), complete and file Form 8821.